ABOUT HOME FIELD

 FROM SCHOOL GROUNDS TO COMMON GROUND

-Home Field is what happened because a community refused to let go.
+Home Field is what happens when a community holds onto what matters.
 It's not just a name.
-It's a promise: this place will always belong to the people who live here.
+It's a promise: this ground will always belong to the people who live here.

 County Offices & Community Center